BauplanLabs/AI-for-Distributed-System-Design/README.md

 * policies as code: expressing scheduling policies as Python functions leverages LLM code generation abilities and allows human inspection;
 * rewards from simulations: a FaaS simulator ([Eudoxia](https://arxiv.org/abs/2505.13750)) is used to evaluate generated policies quickly and deterministically: the simulator generates the "reward" signal for the LLM to self-improve over multiple iterations.

+Note on AI-assisted coding: the code in this repository has been generated with the help of Claude Code ("Resistance is futile").
+Personally, this repo represents the second time I used LLMs to write the majority of the code as a first stab, and then intervening by cleaning things up: it was an interesting experience in itself and worth reflecting on.

 ## Setup

 ### API Keys for hosted LLMs

 Create a `.env` file in the `src` directory by copying `local.env` and filling it with your API keys.
-Since the paper reports results from both Anthropic and OpenAI models, the local file includes placheholders for both, and the `main.py` script *assert* on both keys being present - please modify as needed if you wish to use only one of the two providers.
+Since the paper reports results from both Anthropic and OpenAI models, the local file includes placeholders for both, and the `main.py` script *asserts* on both keys being present - please modify as needed if you wish to use only one of the two providers.

 ### Python environment